SaileshBK/Bencher/README.md

 |----------------- |------------:|----------:|----------:|-------:|----------:|
 | UsingError_Or    |    27.11 ns |  0.575 ns |  0.615 ns | 0.0110 |     184 B |
 | NotUsingError_Or | 4,297.04 ns | 21.195 ns | 19.826 ns | 0.0153 |     344 B |

+## Contributing
+Thank you for considering contributing to Bencher!
+For information on contributing to this project, please see the [contributing guide](.github/CONTRIBUTING.md).